elwyn-chow/cybersecurity_project1/Interview/Answer_UnsecureWebServer.md

-## Activity File: Interview Questions

-- This first project covers a wide range of topics including cloud, network security, and logging and monitoring.

-- When networking and talking to potential employers, you should be able to reference the work done on this project to answer specific interview questions or demonstrate your skills within a specific domain.

-- You will choose a domain that you're interested in pursuing as a career and answer mock questions based on the suggested response format.
-​
-### Instructions

-1. Choose one of the following domains:
-    - Network security
-    - Cloud security
-    - Logging and monitoring

-    If you are unsure of which domain you want to focus on, that's okay.
-You can either choose the one you're most comfortable discussing, or complete the tasks in two or all three domains.

-2. Select one domain and one question.

-    - Questions are provided for each domain.
-Choose one to answer from your chosen domain.
-​
-3. Write a one-page response that answers the question using specific examples from your work on Project 1.
-Your response should flow and read like a presentation while keeping the general structure of the technical question response guidelines.

-    You will submit this one-page response.

-#### Reminder: Response Guidelines
-As a reminder,  good responses do the following.
-​
-1. Restate the problem.
-2. Provide a concrete example scenario.
-3. Explain the solution requirements.
-4. Explain the solution details.
-5. Identify advantages and disadvantages of the solution​.
-​
-Including each of these components will ensure you prove your competency of subject matter and critical thinking.
-​
-### Interview Questions by Domain

-Below you will find a list of questions, grouped by specific domains.
-Select one question to answer.
-​

-For each question, where appropriate, we have provided you with specific prompts to consider as you structure each section of your response.
-Feel free to use these prompts or your own examples.

 **Question 2: Unsecured Web Server**

 We have discovered that one of our virtual machines is running a web server on port 80.
 This is a problem because we want: